lukefleed/compressed-intvec/README.md

 * [ ] Add [`ε-serde`](https://crates.io/crates/epserde) support.
 * [ ] Add SIMD optimizations for faster decoding in [`CodecSpec::FixedLength`] and [`CodecSpec::VByte`].
-* [ ] Optionally give the possibility to compress with Elias Fano the samples vector.
-However, this will introduce an computational overhead for the [`get`] method for a small gain in compression ratio that I don't think is worth it.
+* [ ] Consider adding optional Elias–Fano compression for the samples vector.
+This could further reduce memory usage, but would increase computational overhead for the [`get`] method.
+The trade-off may not justify the relatively small compression gain.

 [dsi-bitstream]: https://docs.rs/dsi-bitstream/latest/dsi_bitstream/